seinecle/blog/_posts/2023-07-17-nocodefunctions-second-anniversary.md

 - AFTER: 20 seconds max to compile and same to upload.
 Deployment takes 15 seconds for the front-end (also locally! compared to > 1 minute before!), and one second for the back-end.
 I can do changes and see the results super quickly!
 Pyschologically, the frustration of suffering this waiting time is gone, so I enjoy coding.

 ## Less downtime ⏳
 - BEFORE: The app being a monolith, I had to stop it entirely to redeploy it even if the change I had made to the app was super small and affecting a tiny backend function.
-The web app was down just for 20 seconds or so to deploy this tiny change, which was bad for the users and also really unsatisfying / frustrating on my side.
+The web app was down for 20 seconds or so to deploy this tiny change, which was bad for the users and also really unsatisfying / frustrating on my side.
 - AFTER: I can start and stop each part of nocode functions independently.
 That means that a user will not see a 404 error when visiting the site when I am simply restarting the functions or the I/O machinery.

 ## Cleaner organization 🧹